 Throughout its history, the United Nations system has worked with the private sector and civil society.
 In 2005, Member States recognized the importance of, and expressed strong support for, active engagement of non-state actors in promoting the development agenda of the United Nations system.UNOP has worked in close collaboration with the United Nations Foundation to further promote and implement partnership advisory services and outreach initiatives, and foster innovative strategies for engaging non-state actors with the UN System.
 The Office has also brokered and coordinated strategies to strengthen the Organization's expertise and capacity to engage corporations, foundations, and individuals in UN causes and to support the United Nations system in its advocacy and outreach efforts through partnership building.

-The United Nations Office for Partnerships serves as a gateway for public-private partnerships with the United Nations system in furtherance of the Millennium Development Goals (MDGs).
+The United Nations Office for Partnerships serves as a gateway for public-private partnerships with the United Nations system in furtherance of the Sustainable Development Goals (SDGs).
 UNOP fosters innovative strategies for engaging non-state actors including global corporations, philanthropic foundations, and civil society organisations to help meet UN objectives.

-The Office provides Partnership Advisory and Outreach Service in response to the growing demand from the United Nations system, Governments and non-State actors in pursuing public-private partnerships, through high-impact events and advice to potential partners regarding procedures and best practices to promote the MDGs as a framework for action.
-In close collaboration with the UN Foundation, UNOP supports a number of multi-stakeholders initiatives of the Secretary-General, such as Every Woman Every Child and Sustainable Energy for All.
+The Office provides Partnership Advisory and Outreach Service in response to the growing demand from the United Nations system, Governments and non-State actors in pursuing public-private partnerships, through high-impact events and advice to potential partners regarding procedures and best practices to promote the SDGs as a framework for action.

 11 April 2014, New York